 Vacuum Web Coating simulation dynamic model.

-Heat transfer of physical vapor deposition, web tension and wrinkling.
+Heat transfer of physical vapor deposition, web tension & wrinkling.

 Metal is deposited on a moving web of polymeric material under vacuum.

 In the process of converting polymer sheet to metalised material for packaging, the usual method is do it by a vacuum web coating process.
 The method is also used for other applications.
-McCann has recently developed a series of models of vacuum web coating processes.
+I have, over the last few years, developed a series of models of vacuum web coating processes.

 Diagram of two-drum Coater(7838 bytes) Repository of Knowledge.